DANCING PANDAS

 The scenery up to the Mediterranean city of Alexander the Great showed the daily struggles of farming communities along the Nile – at times it was quite green and lush and at others displayed the half completed buildings that were nevertheless occupied.

 We arrived at the iconic train station 1.5 hours late – which is typical.
 Stepping out onto the street, the chaos ensued.
 Next,we grabbed a cab to the Radisson Blu hotel in Alexandria West.
-Our cabbie offered us a cigarette – when we emphatically said no thank you he lit up and continued smoking for the duration of the ride.
+Our cab driver offered us a cigarette – when we emphatically said no thank you he lit up and continued smoking for the duration of the ride.
 Our cab passed oil field after oil field of destroyed muddy and tarred Mediterranean.
 My heart was sinking for this land which must have been stunning at some point in time….

 We hid in the serenity of the hotel for both days and were just too beat up by the pollution and chaos of the city to venture back.
 We grabbed a car back to Cairo without truly seeing any of Alexandria.